 - If you engage in a hostile activity in Iraq, or you enter Iraq with the intention of engaging in a hostile activity, you could be prosecuted in Australia.
 See

-- Due to the challenging security environment, the embassy’s ability to provide consular assistance to Australians is extremely limited.
-Consular services are offered by appointment only.
-See
+- The ability of the Australian Government to provide consular services to Australians in Iraq is extremely limited.
+Consular services are by appointment only.
+See Where to get help.

 Entry and exit

-Visas: Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Australians need to obtain a visa before entering Iraq.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact an

-Embassy or Consulate of Iraq for up-to-date information on visa requirements.
+Embassy or Consulate of Iraq or the